 If you can avoid plastic bottled water on your travels, you'll be doing yourself and the environment a favor.
-Start buy grabbing yourself a durable metal or glass bottle, or a reusable hydration bladder.
+Start by grabbing yourself a durable metal or glass bottle, or a reusable hydration bladder.

-Here are some other options that are all cost effective, healthy, and environmentally friendly:
+Here are some other options that are all cost-effective, healthy, and environmentally friendly:

-A very simple and cost effective option to ensure you kill the bugs which make you sick.
-However it can become time consuming and finding a place to boil water may be difficult.
+A very simple and cost-effective option to ensure you kill the bugs which make you sick.
+However, it can become time-consuming, and finding a place to boil water may be difficult.

 Easy to carry but can be expensive to buy and replace filters plus not all bottles filter out viruses.
 Some bottles use an iodine filter which can make the water taste like iodine whereas others use carbon filters.

-These are a cost effective, portable water purifying option for travelers especially wilderness hikers and campers allowing you to drink directly from a river or stream.
+These are a cost-effective, portable water purifying option for travelers especially wilderness hikers and campers allowing you to drink directly from a river or stream.

 Many countries around the world are now installing water refill stations in public areas, airports and also at various locations where people hike, rock climb and other outdoor activities which makes it a quick and easy way to get clean drinking water.